Registration

 Do you require financial assistance?

 Families that require financial assistance may apply to one of the below stated programs.
 Hockey Calgary provides funding only through the Flames Even Strength Program application.
 You will be required to complete your FESP application online and submit it directly to Hockey Calgary.
+You must register first with Raiders Hockey Club and pay a portion before applying for this funding.

-FESP funding for 2023-24 is $700.00 and families are responsible to pay the difference in registration fees.
+FESP funding for 2025-26 is $750.00 and families are responsible to pay the difference in registration fees.

 Flames Even Strength Program/KidSport:

 Hockey Calgary, KidSport , the Flames Foundation & Canadian Pacific have teamed up to support the Flames EvenStrength Program (FESP).
 This initiative helps to alleviate the cost of playing hockey for children in our community who face financial barriers to participating in organized sports.
-Since 1998, the program has distributed over $3,200,000 in support of local minor hockey players so they can play the game they love.
+Since 1998, the program has distributed over $4,500,000 in support of local minor hockey players so they can play the game they love.

 Please note that in order to apply for funding, your player(s) must already be registered with your hockey association.